palewire/go-big-with-github-actions/docs/index.md

 * Scrape and store data from a newsworthy source
 * Scale up to run hundreds of tasks in parallel
 * Publish a data dashboard to share your work
-* Extend GitHub’s free system to access gigantic amounts of computing power
+* Extend GitHub’s free system to access mammoth amounts of computing power

 ## Who can take it